andersmh/Meter/README.md

 # Meter

-A power usage application that monitors the usage and converts it to currency and much more.
+A power usage app that monitors the usage and converts it to currency and much more.

 Concept by: